airbytehq/airbyte/docs/project-overview/changelog/connectors.md

 * **Slack** source: Sync operations no longer hang indefinitely.
 * **Jira** source: Now uses updated time as the cursor field for incremental sync instead of the created time.
 * **Intercom** source: Fixed inconsistency between schema and output data.
-* **Hubspot** source: Streams with the items property now have their schemas fixed.
+* **HubSpot** source: Streams with the items property now have their schemas fixed.
-* **Hubspot** source: Empty strings are no longer handled as dates, fixing the deals, companies, and contacts streams.
+* **HubSpot** source: Empty strings are no longer handled as dates, fixing the deals, companies, and contacts streams.
 * **Typeform** source: Allows for multiple choices in responses now.
 * **Shopify** source: The type for the amount field is now fixed in the schema.
 * **Postgres** destination: \u0000\(NULL\) value processing is now fixed.